Welcome to the Information Web Pages for Service Providers on the Healthy Baby Healthy Brain Campaign

 To increase service providers access and use of evidence-based resources for parents to support early brain development, in French and in English.

 Population of Interest

-The campaign is designed for parents expecting a baby and parents who have a child aged 0 to 3 years old.
+The campaign was designed for parents expecting a baby and parents who have a child aged 0 to 3 years old.

-The main focus of the campaign is to provide parents with information on important actions they can take to foster their baby’s brain development.
-These include responding to their baby’s needs, interacting with them in a positive way, providing opportunities for learning, etc. Key messages have been defined based on the parent survey results and feedback from parents, topic experts and front line workers.
-Key messages tie directly to campaign objectives:
+The main focus of the campaign was to provide parents with information on important actions they can take to foster their baby’s brain development.
+These included responding to their baby’s needs, interacting with them in a positive way, providing opportunities for learning, etc. Key messages were defined based on the parent survey results and feedback from parents, topic experts and front line workers.
+Key messages tied directly to campaign objectives:

 - “Start early.”
 Help your baby right from the start.